kposen/km/README.md

     --initialise [custodians] [required]
                                          initialise for a given number of custodians and parts required to reconstitute.
-                                         Where a .conf already exists the optional --force will regenerate the master-key instead of only just regenerating the custodian key parts.

     lock -i [file]                       created the encrypted file.enc and a custodian.keys file